 For these purposes, distance learners are defined as students who are participating in courses through the University at Albany in a fully online format via the SUNY Learning Network (SLN) and/or are participating in University at Albany courses remotely, in a program that is registered through the Office of Extended Learning.
 These students are not required to submit these forms unless they will be taking at least one course on one of the University at Albany campuses.

 Still unsure as to whether or not you should complete the health forms?
 If you answer yes to any of these questions and do not meet the definition of "distance learner" as described above, then the answer is yes.

 - Was I was born after January 1, 1957?

 - Am I enrolled in 6 or more credits for the semester?

 You can download these forms and instructions on the Health Center's web site.
 If you have specific questions about the forms or the information that is required, please contact the University Health Center at (518) 442-5454(518) 442-5454.
 You may submit the required information by mail or fax.
 The mailing address is University Health Center, University at Albany, 1400 Washington Avenue, Albany, NY 12222 and the fax number is (518)-442-5444.

 12. WHAT ARE SOME CHARACTERISTICS OF SUCCESSFUL ONLINE STUDENTS AT UALBANY?

-Successful Online Students at the Univeristy at Albany are:
+Successful Online Students at the University at Albany are: